Deorum-1/Calculator/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any inquiries, please reach out to [your email or GitHub profile link].
+For any inquiries, please reach out to feranmiisaac622@gmail.com.